What’s The Difference Walking Shoes Vs Running Shoes – Complete Guide in 2021

 Cushioning shoes provide comfort and shock absorption.
 After work out, you will feel less tired.
 Running shoes are cushioned at the forefront and heel areas.

-Height of the heel is more in running shoes than walking.
-Running shoes are made more comfortable and supportive of allowing a safe running.
+The height of the heel is more in running shoes than walking.
+Running shoes are made more comfortable and supportive of allowing safe running.

 Most of the heels are designed in a wedge shape in running shoes to give support to the heel area.
 Running shoes can trip while walking as they are not made for it.

-Walking shoes have low heels, mostly.
+Walking Shoes Vs Running Shoess have low heels, mostly.
 The recommended heel height is 4 millimeters or less.

 This factor more works for runners.
 The walkers strike heel to toe, so; he needs less heel flare is less needed.